-Objectives of the venture capital component of the fund include:
+Objectives of the venture capital component include:

-- 1. Increase the probability that innovative new goods and services in British Columbia gain full-scale commercialization. - To date, the BCRCF fund managers and syndicate partners have invested \$100 million in 13 BC companies, which employ over 740 individuals in the four key technology sectors. - 2.
+- 1. Increase the probability that innovative new goods and services gain full-scale commercialization. - To date, the BCRCF fund managers and syndicate partners have invested \$137.5 million in 16 BC companies, which employ over 880 individuals in the four key technology sectors. - 2.
 Increase the depth and visibility of British Columbia as an attractive market for venture capital opportunities in North America and globally.

 The BCRCF believes that great BC companies were being overlooked by domestic and foreign investors due to a lack of visibility.
 Access to domestic and foreign capital with a global business reach and sophisticated management is critical for generating new opportunities for commercialization and growth for new BC companies.
-To provide that visibility and access to new venture capital, the BCRCF strives to increase domestic and international ties through seven fund managers with broad networks and geographic diversification, who have full discretion to invest in any jurisdiction with suitable commercial opportunities.
+To provide that visibility and access to new venture capital, the BCRCF strives to increase domestic and international ties through its fund managers who have networks which extend around the world, and full discretion to invest in any jurisdiction to generate the best commercial results.
 Initially, the BCRCF faced the risk that an amount equal to the BCRCF's capital commitment would not be invested in BC companies.
-However, the \$100 million invested into 13 BC companies to date has validated the BCRCF strategy.
-The investments in British Columbia by BCRCF fund managers cannot be taken for granted, however the BCRCF is confident that the selected fund managers and their syndicate partners will continue to invest in British Columbia by a leverage factor of 3.5 times the capital commitment.
+However, the \$137.5 million invested into 16 BC companies to date has validated the BCRCF strategy.
+The investments in British Columbia by BCRCF fund managers cannot be taken for granted, however the BCRCF is confident that the selected fund managers and their syndicate partners will continue to invest in British Columbia by a leverage factor of 3.5 to 4 times the capital commitment.
 To increase the probability of successful investment in BC companies, the BCRCF fund managers have entered side letter agreements under which they commit to perform certain investment activities in British Columbia.
+Further, the company participates in strategic marketing initiatives to bring emerging BC companies to the attention of domestic and international venture capital investors.